2015 Chattanooga shootings: Security measures

 In the wake of the shootings, Defense Secretary Ashton Carter and Homeland Security Secretary Jeh Johnson called for increased security measures at federal facilities out of caution.
 On July 29, Carter released a two-page memorandum directing military commanders and civilian leaders to develop new security plans and measures, including "the option of additional armed personnel".
 He put an emphasis of added security at small, unguarded facilities such as the two military installations attacked by Abdulazeez.

 On August 15, during a speech at a memorial for the victims, he called for a review of domestic security procedures for military installations across the country.
 On August 29, the Navy launched an official investigation looking into possible security changes, communications with law enforcement and emergency responders, and on-site personnel response.
 The investigation is headed by a twenty-person team, which submitted a 41-page report on September 26.
 Though the Marine Corps ruled out arming recruiters as a security measure since most of their job is to interact with the public, officials have begun developing other options.

 Senator Ron Johnson (R-WI) announced his intention to introduce a bill that would end the ban on firearms being carried in military installations.
 The Navy made plans to station armed guards at all 70 reserve centers not located on military bases and is also considering providing armed protection for recruiting centers.

-In August of 2015, General Max Hastings of the Tennessee National Guard announced that he has made the decision to allow firearms carry permit holders carry their firearms while in uniform.
+In August 2015, General Max Hastings of the Tennessee National Guard announced that he has made the decision to allow firearms carry permit holders carry their firearms while in uniform.
 Tennessee State Representative Tilman Goins pointed out that many national guard members were under 21 years of age, and at that time, Tennessee did not issue permits to citizens under that age.
 Representative Goins wrote and passed legislation that would lower the carry permit age for national guard members and veterans, and active military who were 18 or older.

 On July 18, two days after the shootings, the governors of Florida, Texas, and Indiana ordered the arming of National Guardsmen at military offices and other facilities, along with the installation of bulletproof glass and more efficient video surveillance equipment.
 Louisiana, Oklahoma, and Arkansas followed suit the next day.
 Utah Governor Gary Herbert also announced that the state would "explore additional ways to protect our men and women serving in the Armed Forces".
 In 2014, Utah had passed legislation allowing soldiers at National Guard facilities to carry weapons.